rchern/StackExchangeScripts/README.md

   * `<match>` is a (partial) substring of a username
 * List rooms with recent activity
   * `/list [match]`
-  * Currently returns just the first page of rooms sorted by activity
   * If `[match]` is specified, it will be used to filter the rooms
 * Join a room
   * `/join <id>`